vineetyadav/data_sciene_twitter_sentiment/README.md

 Twitter_sentiment module is used to find sentiment of twitter Modules uses two input files
-AIFNN-111.txt and input.txt
-AIFFN-111.txt is sentiment dict. and input.txt contains tweet input.
+AIFNN-111.txt and input.txt.
+AIFFN-111.txt is sentiment dict and input.txt contains  input tweets.
 Modules has following parts

 1)tweet_sentiment.py:- tweet_sentiment compute sentiment of tweet.